msk4862/WhatUp/README.md

 - User Login, SignUp and User Authentication
 - Add, delete and edit posts
+- Markdown support in Post content and comment
 - Home page that displays all the posts posted by all the users
 - Comment and like feature for posts
 - Notification section